- AustraliaNorth AmericaWorld

 As the world’s largest lithium producer and exporter, Australia is positioned to take full advantage of growing demand.

-But a key use of lithium is in rechargeable lithium-ion batteries for electronic devices such as cell phones, cameras, laptops and, of course, electric vehicles (EVs).
+But a key use of lithium is in rechargeable batteries for electronic devices such as cell phones, cameras, laptops and, of course, electric vehicles (EVs).
 It is the last of these applications that has investors most excited — lithium is critical to EV production, as its unique properties help create the lightweight batteries they need to function.

 Where are Australia's largest lithium mines?

-Most of lithium resources in Australia are located in Western Australia, where there are several robust hard-rock deposits.
-Lithium mined in Australia comes mainly from spodumene, though it can be found in other minerals as well, such as lepidolite.
+Most of Australia's lithium resources are located in Western Australia, where there are several robust hard-rock deposits.
 A typical lithium deposit in Australia will have a grade of between 1 and 3 percent lithium oxide.

+Lithium mined in Australia comes mainly from spodumene, though it can be found in other minerals as well, such as lepidolite.
 In 2023, Australia reported total output of 86,000 tonnes of lithium, above its 2022 total of 74,700 tonnes.
-The country’s lithium production numbers first began spiking in 2017, jumping to 40,000 tonnes from 14,000 tonnes in 2016, thanks to accelerating output from two spodumene operations launched in 2017, Mount Marion and Wodgina.
+The country’s lithium production numbers first began spiking around 2018 thanks to accelerating output from two spodumene projects launched in 2017.

 Another key lithium mine in Australia is Mount Marion, a joint venture between Mineral Resources (ASX:MIN,OTC Pink:MALRF) and Ganfeng Lithium (OTC Pink:GNENF,SZSE:002460,HKEX:1772).
 The mine is located in the Yilgarn Craton, southwest of Kalgoorlie.
 The joint venture partners recently upgraded Mount Marion's annual plant capacity to 900,000 tonnes.
-As of June 2024, underground development is now underway at Mount Marion with first production from this new phase in the mine's operations beginning by the end of 2025.

 Mineral Resources also has an interest in the Wodgina lithium mine, which launched operations in Kemerton, Western Australia, in April 2017, but was put on care and maintenance two years later.
 Mineral Resources and Albemarle created the MARBL joint venture to bring Wodgina back online as the lithium market heated back up, and it reentered production in 2022 with Mineral Resources as the operator.
 This asset has two production sites, each of which has annual output of around 25,000 tonnes of lithium hydroxide.
 Mineral Resources signed an agreement in February 2023 to increase its ownership from 40 percent to 50 percent, with Albemarle owning the remaining interest.

 The Pilgangoora project, which is fully owned by Pilbara Minerals (ASX:PLS,OTC Pink:PILBF), is located in Western Australia’s Pilbara region, close to Port Hedland.
 The mine’s location is auspicious, considering that the Pilgangoora orebody is one of the largest lithium deposits globally.
 Additionally, Pilgangoora's two operational processing plants allow for increased production capacity, enabling the mine to better meet the market’s current demands.
-The project is undergoing further expansion initiatives slated for completion in 2025 as the company aims to tap into the full potential of its lithium reserves.
+The project is undergoing further expansion initiatives as the company aims to tap into the full potential of its lithium reserves.

 The Mount Cattlin mine, owned by Allkem, a subsidiary of Arcadium Lithium (NYSE:ALTM), is located near Ravensthorpe in the Great Southern region of Western Australia.
 The asset produced about 131,000 tonnes of spodumene concentrate in its 2023 fiscal year.
 Guidance for its 2024 fiscal year is set at a range of 210,000 to 230,000 tonnes.
-Mount Cattlin is set to become a part of Rio Tinto's (ASX:RIO,NYSE:RIO,LSE:RIO) diverse global mining portfolio as part of the mining giant's US$6.7 billion proposed acquisition of Arcadium Lithium.

 At Greenbushes, for example, a third chemical plant is under construction and will have a production capacity of 500,000 tonnes of spodumene concentrate, with completion anticipated in the 2025 fiscal year.